 In this article:

 Dental retainers are fabricated after a patient has completed orthodontic treatment to straighten the teeth.
-They are supposed to keep the teeth in their new and improved position after the active phase of moving the teeth is finished.
+They keep the teeth in their new and improved position after the active phase of moving the teeth is finished.

 If nothing is used to keep the teeth in the new position, the teeth move and become crowded over time.
 (1)